Quantalab/Xf-NPlants-2018/README.md

 ```
 The code reproduces the confusion matrix of the supplementary Table 5.
 Similar to previous R code, the code splits
-the data set (training and test data), executes the VIF, Wilks.lambda and ROC analylsis and run the classification
+the data set (training and test data), executes the VIF, Wilks.lambda and ROC analylsis and run the
-and machine learning algorithms described in the article.
+classification and machine learning algorithms described in the article.

-This code is valids for the Case B: Initial Xf-symptoms (IN, DS=1) vs. advanced Xf-symptoms (AD, DS = 2, 3, and 4)
+This code is valids for the Case B: Initial Xf-symptoms (IN, DS=1) vs. advanced Xf-symptoms (AD,DS = 2 3 and 4)
 severity levels.
 ```
 <b>Note:</b> Codes [Analysis-1.R](https://github.com/Quantalab/Xf-NPlants-2018/blob/master/codes/Analysis1.R) and [Analysis-2.R](https://github.com/Quantalab/Xf-NPlants-2018/blob/master/codes/Analysis2.R) reproduce the article spliting the data into two data sets: